 Continue to recycle whenever possible.
 Your city, county or recycling service provider will inform you of any changes in your curbside collection service.
 To find out if a local recycling depot is affected by this market disruption, contact the facility or your city, county or local recycling collection service provider.

-Recycle it right.
 Make sure that the items you set out for recycling are collected or accepted by your recycling service provider.
 If in doubt, find out.
 Non-recyclable items lead to more contamination, which means slower sorting lines and fewer markets for these commodities.
+Learn more about how to recycle right!

 Prevent waste from the start.
 Recycling is not the only action you can take.
 You can conserve more energy and natural resources by not buying items in the first place.